How do I structure my inventory management?

 All inventory management begins with a clearly defined starting stock.

-Example: 10 portion bottles of water on 1 June 2019.
+10 bottles of water on 1 June 2025.

-Variant 1 - Global total portfolio (standard)
+Option 1 – Global total inventory (simple, but imprecise)

 Advantages: